Cancer drugs A to Z list

 You might have some mood changes while having this drug.
 Let your doctor or nurse know if you feel anxious or depressed.

 You might have weakness or loss of movement on one side of your body.
-This could affect the way you walk.
+This could affect the way you walk or talk.
+Tell your doctor or nurse straight away of you get this or contact your advice line.

-Your veins might become inflamed which can affect how well your blood circulates.
-You might develop a blood clot.
+Your veins might become inflamed which can affect how well your blood goes around your body.
+This can cause a blood clot to form.

 Feeling or being sick is usually well controlled with anti sickness medicines.
 It might help to avoid fatty or fried foods, eat small meals and snacks and take regular sips of water.
 Relaxation techniques might also help.